whatmakeart/whatmakeart.github.io/content/making/fabrication.md

 ---
 title: Fabrication
+date: 2023-05-23T21:59:41
+lastmod: 2023-09-27T08:26:47
 ---

-Fabrication uses methods of attaching different materials together such as screwing, glueing or [Bolting](bolting.md).
+Fabrication uses methods of attaching different [materials](../sculpture/materials-for-making.md) together such as screwing, glueing or [bolting](bolting.md).

 Many different materials can be used in fabrication including metal, plastic, wood, soft foams, fabric, clay, carbon fiber and many more.